inoxydabl3/REST-API/README.md

 ## APIs Documentation with Swagger

-This project is using Swagger that It provides a user interface to access our RESTful web services via the web browser.
+This project is using Swagger that provides a user interface to access our RESTful web services via the web browser.

 Swagger main page is - http://localhost:8080/swagger-ui.html